Red Chile Chicken Street Tacos

 Key Ingredients and Substitutions

-There are so many recipe options for tacos, but the red chile sauce made with Guajillo chiles is key for this recipe!
+There are so many taco recipes, but the red chile sauce made with Guajillo chiles is key to this recipe!

 ingredients